Cloud Security Platform

 Watch a sophisticated cloud attack and learn the necessary steps to prepare yourself.

-The Threat Stack Cloud Security PlatformⓇ with ThreatML™ host based intrusion detection contextualizes security data from deep within the operating system, and combines it with security telemetry from across your cloud infrastructure.
+The Threat Stack Cloud Security PlatformⓇ with ThreatML™ host based intrusion detection system (HIDS) contextualizes security data from deep within the operating system, and combines it with security telemetry from across your cloud infrastructure.

 We watch for abnormal process events and other activity that could indicate malware or other dangerous command and control activity.
 We also monitor and alert on risky activities associated with critical or sensitive files, such as when files are opened, copied, moved, created, or modified in a way that appears suspicious.